aoshimash/urlmap/test/README.md

-# Integration and E2E Tests
+# Testing

-This directory contains integration tests and end-to-end (E2E) tests for crawld.
+This directory contains integration tests and end-to-end (E2E) tests for urlmap.

 ## Directory Structure